 • Epson printer: $333

-• Restaurant-specific POS system: Toast’s POS system includes a simple order and checkout screen, integrated payments, table, menu, and seating management, real-time inventory management, and detailed reporting.
-While you can only perform checkout functions from Toast’s hardware, you can view your POS account from any browser by simply logging into your account.
+• Restaurant-specific POS: Toast includes an intuitive order and checkout screen, integrated payments, table and seating management, real-time inventory tracking, and detailed reporting.
+Checkout runs on Toast hardware, but you can access your account from any browser.

-• Tableside Service: Take orders, send them to the kitchen, and complete payments right from your diners’ tables with Toast’s handheld POS.
-Waiters can also receive order-ready notifications and collect customer reviews from the device.
+• Tableside service: Take orders, send them to the kitchen, and process payments right at the table.
+Handhelds also show order-ready alerts and collect customer feedback.

-• Online ordering and delivery: Create your own, commission-free online ordering and takeout channels on your website, the Toast TakeOut app, or through the phone.
-You can also integrate your POS with third-party delivery platforms, like DoorDash, so orders appear right on your POS.
+• Online ordering and delivery: Build commission-free ordering on your site, the Toast TakeOut app, or by phone.
+Integrate with delivery partners like DoorDash so orders flow directly to your POS.

-• Detailed reporting: Gain insights into how you are performing with ingredient- and menu-level reporting by location and overall.
+• Detailed reporting: Get ingredient- and menu-level insights by location and across your business.

 Lightspeed logo.